Do you understand the difference between CBD and marijuana? If not, this article will explain the difference and the

 Cannabidiol, popularly known as CBD, is the second principal active constituent of the Cannabis plant.
-It is devoid of any psychoactive effects since it is a hemp-derived component.
-The WHO reported that to date, there are still no indications of cannabis abuse in humans.
+It is devoid of any psychoactive effects since it is a hemp-derived component—the WHO reported that there are still no indications of cannabis abuse in humans to date.
 There is also no evidence of adverse effects in the human usage of pure Cannabidiol.

 But, the primary question is how Cannabidiol different from marijuana?

 1. Plant source

-The main difference between cbd and marijuana is that marijuana’s active constituent is the tetrahydrocannabinol or THC.
-It is the chemical compound that makes people feel “high”.
+The main difference between CBD and marijuana is that marijuana’s active constituent is tetrahydrocannabinol or THC.
+It is the chemical compound that makes people feel “high.”
 THC is directly derived from the Cannabis plant itself, which contains an average of 17 percent THC.

 On the other hand, hemp plants contain less than 0.3% THC and 12 to 13% CBD.
 Cannabis undergoes chemical extraction and isolation so that its final form will be devoid of any traces of THC.

 2. Bodily effect

 THC and CBD possess the same chemical composition but have different molecular structures.
-It means that they have the same type and number of atoms BUT they differ in its arrangement.
+It means that they have the same type and number of atoms, BUT they differ in their arrangement.

-Since they have the same components, they also act on the same system found in the human brain, which is the endocannabinoid system.
+Since they have the same components, they also act on the same system found in the human brain, the endocannabinoid system.
 But they have different effects.

 CBD binds weakly to the CB1r receptor in the endocannabinoid.
 While THC binds it in an instant, causing a person to experience euphoria and other psychological effects.